LiteVar/LiteAgent/lite_agent_backend/README.md

 English · [中文](README-zh_CN.md)

 ##### Technology Stack
-* JDK17
+* JDK 17
 * Springboot 3.3.1
 * LangChain4j 0.35.0
 * hutool 5.8.29
+* MongoPlus 2.1.6
+* Milvus 2.5.6

 ##### Environment Setup
 * JDK17
 * Maven
-* Mongodb(recommend version 5.0.5)
+* Mongodb(version 4.0 and above)
 * Redis
 * Email account with SMTP enabled(account,password,service IP,port)
+* Milvus 2.5.6

+##### Milvus Installation and Deployment
+1. Follow the official Milvus tutorial to install and deploy Milvus: [Milvus Official Tutorial](https://milvus.io/docs/install_milvus.md).

 ##### Getting Start
 1. Create a `lite-agent` database in MongoDB.
+2. Create a `lite_agent` database in Milvus.
-2. Update the database connection settings in `application-local.yml` to connect to your Redis and MongoDB.
+3. Update the database connection settings in `application-local.yml` to connect to your Redis and MongoDB.
-3. Configure the email host,username,password,and port in `application.yml`.
+4. Configure the email host,username,password,and port in `application.yml`.
-4. Open `LieAgentRestApplication.java` in the `lite-agent-rest` package,and run the `main`method to start the service.
+5. Open `LieAgentRestApplication.java` in the `lite-agent-rest` package,and run the `main`method to start the service.

 ##### Build and Package
 1. Package the application: